Search the Chef Blog

 Whip up ½ cup topping, gradually adding 1 teaspoon sugar until soft peaks form.
 Cover and chill. ...continue reading

-This cranberry relish is not only a turkey’s best friend, it complements pork, beef, meat, chicken etc..
-The pineapple adds just the right amount of sweetness to the cranberry making it a Thanksgiving dinner favorite!
+This cranberry relish is not only a turkey’s best friend, it complements pork, beef, meat, chicken and other Thanksgiving main courses.
+The pineapple adds just the right amount of sweetness to the cranberry, while the strawberry jello gives it a terrific texture.
+This relish is simple to prepare and even simpler to enjoy and can easily become a Thanksgiving dinner favorite!

 2 package strawberry or raspberry flavored Jell-o